OptiRisk Systems is the ONLY authorised reseller of IBM ILOG CPLEX in the UK and India.

 Most solvers have algorithmic options, such as CPLEX with its Mixed Integer and Barrier options.
 In these cases, you give the solver executable name to AMPL (for example, with option solver cplex); the solver will determine, from the problem characteristics as passed by AMPL (for example, a quadratic objective or integer variables) as well as solver options you specify, which algorithmic options will be used.

 Multiple solvers support: AMPL support multiple solvers including CPLEX and FortMP supplied by OptiRisk Systems.

 AMPL can import both indexes and data directly from a database.
 After the model has been solved AMPL can also export the solution back to the database.
 Supported databases include Access, ODBC, Paradox, FoxPro, and Dbase for the Windows version and Oracle for the Motif version.

-Direct Database Import and Export: Importing data from a variety of corporate database systems into optimisation models is frequently an essential requirement for optimisation projects.
+Direct Database Import and Export: Importing data from a variety of corporate database systems into optimization models is frequently an essential requirement for optimization projects.
 One of the advanced features of AMPL is the database connection option that directly links AMPL with relational databases and other data sources.
 This option enables the model developer to gather both indexes and data values from various data sources and import them directly into the model.
 After the model has been optimised, the solution output can be exported back into the database.